Falmouth Academy

-Falmouth Academy is a non-profit, coed, independent, private college-preparatory day school serving students from grades 7–12.
+Falmouth Academy is a non-profit, coed, independent, private college-preparatory day and 5-day boarding school serving students from grades 7–12.
 It is located in Falmouth, Massachusetts on Cape Cod.

 History

 Falmouth Academy was founded in 1977 as a small and rigorously academic day school.
 Its first classes were held in the basement of a retirement home; two years later, it moved to another rental property on the Massachusetts Military Reservation in Bourne, Massachusetts.

 In 1985, Josiah K. Lilly III gave Falmouth Academy 34 acre next to prime conservation land, nearer to the town center and between Falmouth centers for medicine and the arts.
 Four years later, the school moved into the new 16-classroom building in time for the opening of the 1989–1990 school year.

 Since then, the school's building has undergone five significant renovations.
 A gymnasium was added to accommodate its sports teams and physical education classes in 1997.
 Then, a three-story, 15000 sqft addition in 2006 that included science labs, art rooms, offices, a student resource room, and a library, which was named in honor of its longest-serving headmaster Bruce Buxton.
-In 2014-2015, a 3,600-square-foot meeting hall, named Morse Hall, was added for school meetings and community events.
+In 2014–2015, a 3,600-square-foot meeting hall, named Morse Hall, was added for school meetings and community events.
 In July 2017, the school celebrated the grand opening of the Simon Center for the Arts, a 7,200 square foot space comprising a state-of-the-art theater, the Gordon T. Heald Music Room, a Green Room, a Set Design Shop, a Technical Control Room, and a Gallery.
 In July 2022, a school archives room and IT room were added.

-The current head of school at Falmouth Academy is David Perry, who was appointed in 2024.
+The current head of school at Falmouth Academy is Steven D. Lisk, who was appointed in 2026.